leogx9r/DiscordCrypt/TECHNICALITIES.md

 > This is perhaps the biggest caveat we're aware of.
 >
-> Since NodeJS's modules are used to provide most of the core
+> Since NodeJS's modules are used to provide most of the core functionality of this plugin,
-> functionality of this plugin, we place heavy reliance on its ability to be secure.
-> As such, any potential security
+> we place heavy reliance on its ability to be secure.
+As such, any potential security
 > flaws affecting this module will directly affect the security of the plugin.
 >
 > This caveat also includes Discord manually compromising the `crypto` module between releases.

-* **Possible Imperfections In The Implementation Of Cipher Padding Schemes**

-> As these padding schemes have been manually implemented and not audited by any security teams,
-> there does exist the possibility that due to this, possible flaws in their
-> implementation may lead to weakened or even broken security, however unlikely this event may be.

-* **Vulnerable Storage Of The Password Database**
+* **Remote/Local Code Injection**

-> BetterDiscord unfortunately allows anyone with console or JavaScript executing permissions to
+> BetterDiscord unfortunately has no restrictions in what plugins are able to do.
+Plugins
-> directly view the internal structures of any plugin.
+> may be able to remotely log your keystrokes within Javascript and this offers a serious
+> security risk.
 >
-> These include access to all variables, methods and configurations used as well as the ability
-> to replace them at will.
+> Aside from the BetterDiscord side, remote javascript delivered by Discord themselves may also
+> engage in keystroke logging which can theoretically record your master database password or
+> be able to read messages in clear text after they are decrypted and phone home with this
+> information.
 >
-> As the database is stored in an unencrypted fashion once the master password unlocks it, it is
-> possible for someone to steal your passwords.
+> While we are fully aware of these issues, we're generally unable to do much about it.
+> As such, we can only issue security advisories and advice.
 >
-> While we are fully aware of this, we're generally unable to do much about it.
-As such, we can
-> only issue security advisories.
+> Please:
 >
-> These being:
->
 > - Don't use plugins that have an "auto-update" mechanism allowing possible drive-by attacks
-    to reveal your database.
+    to reveal your database or decrypted message unless the developers are trusted and have taken proper operational security.
+> - If possible, disable Discord's client from performing binary updates.
+This can prevent
+    them from modifying or injecting code that can compromise the security of your communications.
 > - Change old conversation passwords frequently to avoid compromised passwords from revealing
     much information.
+> - Use the built-in passphrase generator with a security level of at least 192 bits when
+    manually creating passwords.
 > - Be very cautious when installing BetterDiscord forks as they might contain malicious code.
+> - Only download BetterDiscord plugins from the official Plugin Repository within the
+    official BetterDiscord server.
 > - Always audit the code for any plugin you install for malicious activity.
-> - Refrain from installing plugins that you do not trust.

 * **Man In The Middle Attacks**